dustming/basinmaker/docs/installation.rst

     The OSGeo4W installer can be downloaded from `here <https://qgis.org/en/site/forusers/download.html>`_.
 Please using OSGeo4W Network Installer (64 bit).

-    We would suggest to install QGIS and GRASS outside the **C/:Program Files**.
+    We would suggest to

+    * Install QGIS and GRASS outside the **C/:Program Files**.
 Better to install them into a folder path without space in the folder name.
+    * Use ‘Express Desktop Install’
+    * Choose the default 3 packages
+    * Run the downloaded installation file

 #.
 Setup GRASS and QGIS python environment